Device-independent certification of non-classical joint measurements via causal models

-From this one obtains $ \sqrt{|M|} + \sqrt{|N} = \sqrt{2p},$ providing a quantum violation for $p>1/2$.
+From this one obtains $ \sqrt{|M|} + \sqrt{|N|} = \sqrt{2p},$ providing a quantum violation for $p>1/2$.

 \emph{Post-selection.---} Ref.~\cite{rabelo2011device} demonstrated that the presence of an entangled measurement can be certified in an device-independent fashion using post-selection.
-This was achieved by exploiting the fact that performing an entangled measurement on two initially independent entangled states and post-selecting the outcome induces entanglement between the states, which can then be certified device-independently by violating a Bell inequality.
-This method hence detects entangled measurements through their action on states, by showing that for each fixed measurement outcome the induced correlations are non-classical.
+This was achieved by exploiting the fact that performing an entangled measurement on two initially independent entangled states and post-selecting the outcome---that is considering only those runs of the experiment in which a specific fixed outcome occurs---induces entanglement between the states, which can then be certified device-independently by violating a Bell inequality \footnote{Note that post-selection here does not refer to finite sampling effects.
+It is hence not related to the fair sampling loophole in Bell experiments, which concerns practical limitations on the efficiencies of measurement devices}.
+This method detects entangled measurements through their action on states by showing that for each fixed measurement outcome the induced correlations are non-classical.
 In the current work a novel method has been introduced which certifies general measurement non-classicality not through what it \emph{does}, but what it \emph{is}.
 These two approaches coincide for entangled measurements \cite{rabelo2011device}, but do they coincide for general non-classical measurements?
-That is, if a measurement is non-classical in the sense that it violates the inequality from Result 1, are the correlations induced between Alice and Bob's devices on post-selection of Charlie's outcome always non-classical?
+That is, if a measurement is non-classical in the sense that it violates the bound from Result 1, are the correlations induced between Alice and Bob's devices on post-selection of Charlie's outcome always non-classical?
 It will now be shown that, surprisingly, the existence of a separate classical model for each post-selected measurement outcome does not imply the measurement is classical in the sense of Fig.~\ref{one}.

-Note that given the realisations of Alice and Bob's devices involving steering using projective measurements on an ancilla, introduced in the previous section, it follows that non-classical correlations between Alice and Bob's preparation devices are equivalent to non-classical correlations between projective measurements performed on their ancillas.
+Note that given the realisations, introduced in the previous section, of Alice and Bob's preparation devices involving steering using projective measurements on an ancilla, it follows that non-classical correlations between Alice and Bob's preparation devices are equivalent to non-classical correlations between projective measurements performed on their ancillas.